Jekkow/Jekkow/README.md

 - 👋 Hi, I’m @JEK
 - 📍 Born and Raised in the Netherlands 🇳🇱
 - 👀 I’m interested in programming in Python and C#
-- 🌱 I’m currently working on expanding my knowledge on different languages.
-(If you have any suggestions, please let me know!)
 - 📫 You can reach me on jekkowdev@gmail.com

 <!---